acoustic-content-samples/sample-wch-conversation-server/README.md

 2. **[Required]** If you want to start the server locally you have to pass in the credentials to the dependent services.
 In order to setup the complete sample simply run `npm run setupSample`.
 This will ask for all possible credentials and afterwards initializes the Watson Conversation Service and Watson Content Hub with the sample dialog and the required content types.<br/><br/>If you just want to setup the credentials simply run `npm run setuplocal` or you can use `dch_vcap_sample.json` as a reference and fill in the parameters manually.<br/><br/>*NOTE:* If you are not interessted in the slack integration of this sample you can omit the bot_config completely.

 3. **[Optional]** If you want to start the server call `npm run devDebug` for a nodemon server with tracing enabled for the complete application.
 If you don't want tracing enabled simply run `npm run dev`.
-After startup you should be able to call the endpoint `/rasp/message` and get a JSON response containing a text field with the answer.
+After startup you should be able to call the endpoint `POST /rasp/message` and get a JSON response containing a text field with content from Watson Content Hub.

 4. **[Optional]** If you like you can push the sample server on bluemix by running `bx cf push`.
 But before please make sure to change the hostname of the application in the 'manifest.yml'.
 Also you have to configure the credentials on bluemix.
 Therefore sipmly run `npm run addGeoSrv`, `npm run addWchSrv`, `npm run addBotSrv` and `npm run addDBSrv`.